rayid-mojumder/GaN_Point_Defect_Investigation_with_DFT_VASP-PyDefect/With_defect_GaN_DFT_VASP_Slurm_PyDefect/Step_By_Step_GaN_Point_Defects_using_DFT_in_VASP-PyDefect.md

 ```
 pydefect_vasp de
 cp SPOSCAR ./perfect/POSCAR
+#if required, run the following command in each defect directory to get that specific defect supercell info
 pydefect_print defect_entry.json
-#if required, run the above last command in each directory to get that specific defect supercell info

 ```
 ```
 (optional)